 At Norselab we believe it's essential to create an intrinsic tie between a company's core business and the way they create impact.
 By doing that, we align social and environmental interests with economic interests, shaping companies that will create more impact with every new customer or user.

 Contents

 About the Report2

 Contents3

 1. Word of the CEO5

 2. Our Point of View

 3. Our Commitments

 4. Aligning Practice with Philosophy

 5. Our Portfolio

-6. The Way Forward38 - Where we stand - Where we want to go
+6. The Way Forward